Australia great Michael Lynagh, a World Cup winner in 1991, talks golf handicaps, jumping at shadows and medical miracles with Rugby World

 and my sister’s birthday.
 They’d also check to see if I still had strength in both hands, and make me lift my legs.
 After a while they’d wake me up and I’d go, “Julia Gillard, 14th April, give me your hands and I’ll squeeze them.”
 I’m glad they didn’t ask me the prime minister question this week, we’re on our fifth in five years!

-If things had started to get worse, I was ready to go and be operated on immediately.
+If things had started to get worse, I was ready to be operated on immediately.
 The operation is a big one, and you’re sitting there and you can’t see and you’ve got this terrible head, you know it’s pretty grave, then they tell you what this operation entails and you think, ‘Jesus, this is serious.
 This is proper “may not wake up from this” sort of stuff.’
 But I was ready.

 Then they sat at the end of the bed and said, “We’re not going to do it.
 You’re functioning too well.
 We don’t know how but you are, and we would never forgive ourselves if we did the operation and something happened.
 So we’re going to go this way first.”
 And that became three days of hell (with the dehydration process).